 Table of Contents

 Corinne Mulley was the inaugural Chair of Public Transport at the Institute of Transport and Logistics Studies at the University of Sydney.
-She is now Professor Emerita at the University of Sydney and an Honorary Professor at Aberdeen University.
-Corinne is a transport economist and is active in transport research at the interface of transport policy and economics, and has published widely on issues relating to public transport.
+She is now Professor Emerita at the University of Sydney and Honorary Professor at Aberdeen University.
+Corinne is a transport economist and is active in transport research at the interface of transport policy and economics, in particular on issues relating to public transport.
+She has provided both practical and strategic advice on transport evaluation, including economic impact analysis, benchmarking, rural transport issues and public transport management.
+Corinne’s research is motivated by a need to provide evidence for policy initiatives, and she has been involved in such research at local, state/regional, national/federal and European levels.

-John Nelson is Chair in Public Transport at the Institute of Transport and Logistics Studies (ITLS), University of Sydney which he joined in 2019 from the University of Aberdeen where he was Sixth Century Chair in Transport Studies and Director of the Centre for Transport Research.
+John D. Nelson is Chair in Public Transport at the Institute of Transport and Logistics Studies (ITLS), University of Sydney, which he joined in 2019 from the University of Aberdeen, where he was Sixth Century Chair in Transport Studies and Director of the Centre for Transport Research.
+Before moving to Aberdeen in 2007, he was Professor of Public Transport Systems at Newcastle University, UK.
 John is particularly interested in the application and evaluation of new technologies to improve transport systems (with a particular focus on public transport and shared transport solutions) as well as the policy frameworks and regulatory regimes necessary to achieve sustainable mobility.
+He is Series Editor for Routledge’s Transport and Mobility and Transport and Society book series and recently edited a special issue on the future of public transport for Research in Transportation Business and Management.

 Stephen Ison is Professor of Air Transport Policy within Leicester Castle Business School at De Montfort University, Leicester, UK.
-Stephen is an economist with an interest in all modes of transport and has published widely in the area of transport policy and economics.
-He is a member of the Scientific Committee of the World Conference on Transport Research.
+He has published widely in the area of transport policy and economics and has edited, authored, or co-authored 18 books in the area and published over 130 peer-reviewed journal papers.
+He is a member of the Scientific Committee of the World Conference on Transport Research, Editor of the journal Research in Transportation Business and Management, Associate Editor of the journal Transportation, Planning and Technology and Book Series Editor of Transport and Sustainability.